What's the difference between essential oils and fragrance?

 Instead of trying to read through the lines of synthetic perfume labels, use essential oils to add an aromatic touch.
 In addition to single oils, we offer a range of synergy blends that work as natural perfumes.
 Try making your own signature scent and check out our new synergy blends coming this May.

-EG’s picks for natural perfumes - Mix with a carrier oil or water
+EG’s picks for natural perfumes - Mix with a carrier oil

 Harmony - Ushering in a sense peace, Harmony soothes the strain of miscommunication and eases the frustrations of friction.
 Its tranquil aroma encourages calm and quiet while dispelling imbalance.
 Harmony is especially effective in instilling wholeness in your home, workplace, relationships and self.